 PET, or polyethylene terephthalate, films differ from the ones you might use for screen printing.
 They are usually listed as DTF transfer films to differentiate them on the market.
 These films have a thickness of about 0.75mm, offering better transferring properties than screen printing films.

-PET films are sold in either cut sheets for use by smaller print shops or larger rolls used by larger commercial printing companies.
+PET films are sold in either cut sheets for use by smaller print shops or as larger rolls used by larger commercial printing companies.
+Sheets are usually ideal for small-scale printing jobs, while rolls are used in larger commercial machines.

 PET films are also characterized as either hot peel or cold peel films.
 Hot peel films allow you to remove the film after applying the design without waiting for the film to cool.
 Cold peel films are the opposite: heat must be removed first, and the film allowed to cool before you can peel off the film.